Last Revised: 1/10/2011

 Procedures for Submission of Academic Calendars

-Departure from an approved calendar must be reported to the Chancellor for information.
+Departure from an established calendar must be approved by the Chancellor.

 Procedures for Awarding of Academic Degrees:

 Degrees in course are awarded by means of a blanket resolution as follows: